Year 4 Animation – teacher notes

 Pupil Activity 2 – Use Magic Move in Keynote or Morph Transitions in PowerPoint to create Animations

-Add and edit backgrounds and shapes in PowerPoint or Keynote for a purpose.
+Add and edit backgrounds, shapes and text in PowerPoint/Keynote/Google Slides for a purpose.

-Use respective Morph or Magic Move tools to create animation of objects between slides.
+Use respective Morph or Magic Move tools to create animation of objects between slides (Not available in Google Chrome).

-Pupil Activity 3- Use Motion Paths in PowerPoint/Keynote
+Pupil Activity 3- Use Motion Path Animations in PowerPoint/Keynote

 Use motion paths in PowerPoint/Keynote to create navigation animations.